The Ultimate Guide to Iceland's Diamond Circle

 Asbyrgi is a breathtaking canyon in North Iceland.

-Ásbyrgi is a horse-shoe shaped canyon on the edge of Vatnajökull National Park, approximately 80 kilometres (50 mi) east of Húsavík—around a forty-five minutes drive.
-3.5 kilometres (2.2 miles) in length and with a width of 1.1 kilometres (0.7 miles), Ásbyrgi also boasts enormous cliff faces reaching up to 100 metres in height, with birch and willow woodland sitting within its base.
+Ásbyrgi is a horse-shoe-shaped canyon on the edge of Vatnajökull National Park, approximately 80 kilometers (50 mi) east of Húsavík—around a forty-five minutes drive.
+3.5 kilometers (2.2 miles) in length and with a width of 1.1 kilometers (0.7 miles), Ásbyrgi also boasts enormous cliff faces reaching up to 100 meters in height, with birch and willow woodland sitting within its base.

 Aside from this, visitors will also see the distinguished feature Eyjan ("The Island"), a 25m (80 ft) rock stack that acts as a dividing line for near half of Ásbyrgi’s length.
 For all of these reasons and more, Ásbyrgi is quite unlike any other location found in Iceland.